jpier2012/jpier2012.github.io/_posts/2019-05-01-my_personal_programming_pilgrimage.markdown

 My biggest question now is, "what do I want to do with this?"

-Well, what *don't* I want to do as a programmer in the next 30+ years?
+Well, what *don't* I want to do as a programmer?
+Will I want to stay a web developer for my entire career, or get closer to the hardware and work on native apps?
 Off the very top of my head, here are a few paths that seem worth exploring:

 - Leverage my existing experience as an analyst to build data analysis software
 - Design CRM software to facilitate sales operations